adonaidigital/arcade-game-clone/README.md

 * Game is won when you reach the river.

-* Player goes to default position once he collides with the enemy bugs.
+* Player goes to default position once he collides with the Rocks.

 ## Controls
 * Use the keys Up, Down, Left and Right to navigate the board.